incident-io/catalog-importer/docs/expressions.md

 - `pipelines.*.outputs.*.attributes.*.source` as above, used to determine the resulting value of the attribute for this catalog entry.

-## How does CEL work?

-CEL is very simple, and most of the time expressions will be simple references into the source entry.
+## Further examples

-If you take an example entry of:
+Given the example entry of:

 ```json
 {